5th Grade

 Snacks & Water Bottle

 We have a working snack in 5th grade.
 Please make sure you send a healthy snack for your child (i.e. fruit or veggies).
+No sugary or caffeinated drinks please.

 We strongly encourage your child to have their own water bottle in class each day.